RebeccaStevens/is-immutable-type/README.md

 - `ReadonlyDeep`: The data is deeply immutable but methods are not.
 - `ReadonlyShallow`: The data is shallowly immutable, but at least one deep value is not.
 - `Mutable`: The data is shallowly mutable.
-- `Unknown`: We couldn't determine the immutableness of the type.
+- `Unknown`: We couldn't determine the immutability of the type.

-Note: Internally `Unknown` may also be used to mean that we are still calculating the immutableness of the type.
+Note: Internally `Unknown` may also be used to mean that we are still calculating the immutability of the type.
 This shouldn't be exposed to the outside world though.

 ## Overrides

-Sometimes we cannot correctly tell what a type's immutableness is supposed to be just by analyzing its type makeup.
+Sometimes we cannot correctly tell what a type's immutability is supposed to be just by analyzing its type makeup.
 One common reason for this is because methods may modify internal state and we cannot tell this just by the method's type.
 For this reason, we allow types to be overridden.